Kosovo–Sweden relations

 Kosovo–Sweden relations are foreign relations between the Republic of Kosovo and the Kingdom of Sweden.
 Kosovo declared its independence from Serbia on 17 February 2008 and Sweden recognised it on 4 March 2008.
 Kosovo opened an embassy in Stockholm on 15 December 2009.
 The Swedish Liaison Office in Pristina, which was later upgraded to embassy status, represents Sweden's interests in the Republic of Kosovo.
 On 8 March 2008, the Swedish Minister for Foreign Affairs Carl Bildt became the first foreign minister to officially visit Kosovo since it declared its independence.
 The two countries enjoy very good and friendly relations.

 Kosovo’s bilateral relationship with Sweden is new and evolving, with the Kosovo Albanian diaspora in Sweden acting as a bridge between the two countries.
 Sweden has a record of condemning Serbia for its actions in former Yugoslavia and supported NATO’s campaign to stop the ethnic cleansing in Kosovo.
 After the war, Sweden became one of the biggest humanitarian aid donors in Kosovo, supporting various projects within state institutions and civil society.

-Diplomatic and economic relations

-Sweden's diplomatic engagement with Kosovo is robust, primarily focused on enhancing democratic governance, the rule of law, and human rights.
-Sweden has been an active donor to Kosovo, supporting various development programs that align with Kosovo’s national priorities.
-From 2014 to 2020, Sweden allocated €8-10 million annually to projects aimed at gender equality, environmental sustainability, and economic reforms.
-Sweden's involvement in Kosovo’s political development is also seen through its support for democratic governance institutions and its advocacy for Kosovo’s integration into international organizations.
-The Swedish government plays an important role in economic development through several initiatives.
-One of the central programs is the Innovation Centre Kosovo (ICK), which promotes entrepreneurship and innovation, focusing on youth, women, and minorities.
-Sweden also partners with Kosovo’s International Business College Mitrovica (IBCM) to provide EU-accredited educational programs that prepare Kosovo’s multi-ethnic communities for the job market.

-This partnership has contributed to increasing employment, with women making up more than half of the students and staff.
-Sweden’s economic support extends to the private sector as well.
-The EMPOWER Private Sector project, co-funded by Sweden, USAID, and the Kosovo government, aims to assist small and medium-sized enterprises (SMEs) by improving their capacity and facilitating job creation.
-The program has successfully created 1,700 jobs and continues to be a cornerstone of Sweden’s economic development efforts in Kosovo.
-Additionally, Sweden supports the Kosovo Credit Guarantee Fund, which provides financial institutions with credit guarantees, encouraging them to extend loans to micro, small, and medium-sized enterprises.